Evan Mobley NBA Preview vs. the Warriors

-Evan Mobley and the Cleveland Cavaliers take on the Golden State Warriors at 6:00 PM ET on Sunday.
+The Cleveland Cavaliers, Evan Mobley included, match up versus the Golden State Warriors on Saturday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.